scrapy/scrapy/docs/topics/spider-middleware.rst

-        If it raises an exception, Scrapy won't bother calling any other spider middleware :meth:`process_spider_input` and will call the request errback.
+        If it raises an exception, Scrapy won't bother calling any other spider middleware :meth:`process_spider_input` and will call the request errback if there is one, otherwise it will start the :meth:`process_spider_exception` chain.
 The output of the errback is chained back in the other direction for :meth:`process_spider_output` to process it, or :meth:`process_spider_exception` if it raised an exception.